 Vortex is a software embodiment of the patent-pending technology developed for high-mix, non-repetitive manufacturers as an outgrowth of the DeHart Consulting LLC Lean Manufacturing methodologies.
 Using the ground-breaking technology embedded in this Lean Shop Floor Control System as an add-on to an existing ERP system, expect 2 - 10x improvements in WIP and cycle time.
 In addition, because the Vortex demand-pull manufacturing system is completely algorithm-based, it also supports a machine learning system that will further improve your results over time.
 With the advent on the Industrial Internet of Things (IIoT) and Industry 4.0, forward thinking companies are increasingly digitizing their production execution systems.
 Vortex provides that opportunity to the high-mix manufacturer.

+Our goal is to bring the same revolutionary improvements that the Kanban demand-pull system brought to the automotive, and other repetitive, manufacturing industry into the reach of producers with more complex workflows.
 Until now, demand-pull production, one of the key tenets of Lean Manufacturing, was inaccessible to non-repetitive discrete product manufacturers and semiconductor fabrication facilities because Kanbans just don't work well in this environment and the available shop floor control systems had no features available to support a pull system.
-But the Vortex demand-pull manafuacturing system changes all that by pulling work within the factory based on flow time instead of unit-replenishment.
+But the Vortex demand-pull manufacturing system changes all that by pulling work within the factory based on flow time instead of unit-replenishment.
 Please take a look at the video below and then call or contact us for a discussion, demo, and/or an integration proposal.

 Since the early 1980's, the benefits of producing a given production volume throughput with the minimum amount of inventory have been well documented.
 Beginning with the Just-in-Time methodologies, using Kanban cards for inventory replenishment, to Demand Flow methodologies,